untypequicode/Jumping-Hell/README.md

 # Jumping Hell

-In JumpingHell, you are jumping from platforms to platforms.
-If you fall down, you dead and you land to the hell.
-You need to escape quickly and come back to life.When you are into Hell, try to go back to the real world.
+In LetMeDiiiiie, you are between the death and the live, but you don't want to rebirthing.
+The only way to be dead is to be killed by Cerber, the tree monkeys heads monster.
+If you don't succeed, you are coming back to live, and you lose.

 ## Contributors